-Each of the eight History and Government majors provides the balanced education prized by employers and graduate schools: a strong core of required courses, electives that allow you to specialize and explore further, and a capstone project that brings together all elements of your academic experience.
+Each of the seven History and Government majors provides the balanced education prized by employers and graduate schools: a strong core of required courses, electives that allow you to specialize and explore further, and a capstone project that brings together all elements of your academic experience.
 Our department also offers general education classes that prepare every Cedarville student to influence the culture for Jesus Christ.

 If God has given you the desire to serve Him as a lawyer, historian, politician, teacher, diplomat, or government official, seriously consider Cedarville!